Children and Travel

 † The discount on the adult fare does not apply to any taxes, fees, charges and surcharges.

 †† The child’s fare applies only to children under age 12.
-Youngsters aged 12 and over pay the adult fare.
-If an infant's second birthday occurs between the departure and return segments of an international trip, you have the option to pay:
+Youngsters age 12 and up will pay the adult fare.
+If your infant child’s second birthday occurs between the departure and return segments of an international trip, you have the option to pay:

 - The full published child's fare for that flight (and be certain to have a confirmed seat both ways), or